Skip to main content

 /v1/tracesPOSTCloud + LocalIngest trace data in OTLP format (supports gzip)

-/v1/tracesGETCloud + LocalList traces with filtering — supports dataset_run_id for run-scoped listings
+/v1/tracesGETCloud + LocalList traces with filtering.
+Supports dataset_run_id and session_id for scoped listings

 /v1/traces/{traceId}GETCloud + LocalGet a single trace with all its spans